chemasan/libnss_command/README.md

     * A return code of _2_ indicates a temporary failure of name resolution and the client may try again.
     * A return code of _3_ indicates a no-recoverable failure of name resolution and the client should not continue trying.
     * A return code of _4_ indicates the host was found and it is valid, but there is no data for it.
- * When a host name is successfully resolved, the command must return code 0 from it execution and must return the host data by writing it to its standard output.
+ * When a host name is successfully resolved, the command must return code 0 from its execution and must provide the host data by writing it to its standard output.
     * Each line represents one field of the host entry information.
     * Each line must comply with this specific format `<type>:<data>`:
         * Each line must begin with a type